pylhc/pylhc.github.io/docs/packages/omc3/workflow.md

 trackone.sdds.bad_bpms_y	trackone.sdds.liny
 ```

+!!! tip "Plotting the Spectra"
+    The `omc3` package provides scripts and modules to quickly plot the spectra obtained from frequency analysis.
+    To use these, refer to the [Plot Spectrum][plot_spectrum] API documentation.

 ??? question "Column Nomenclature"
     TODO: add a reference with the meaning of each column in the important files (the `.lin*` ones)